Viruses that can lead to cancer

 Hepatitis B virus (HBV) and hepatitis C virus (HCV)

 Both HBV and HCV cause viral hepatitis, a type of liver infection.
 Other viruses can also cause hepatitis (hepatitis A virus, for example), but only HBV and HCV can cause the long-term (chronic) infections that increase a person’s chance of liver cancer.
 In the United States, less than half of liver cancers are linked to HBV or HCV infection.
 But this number is much higher in some other countries, where both viral hepatitis and liver cancer are much more common.
+Some research also suggests that long-term HCV infection might be linked with some other cancers, such as non-Hodgkin lymphoma.

 HBV and HCV are spread from person to person in much the same way as HIV (see the section on HIV below) — through sharing needles (such as during injection drug use), unprotected sex, or childbirth.
 They can also be passed on through blood transfusions, but this is rare in the United States because donated blood is tested for these viruses.